 The work was exhausting, but she was not alone for long.
 Volunteers who came to join her in the work, some of them former students, became the core of the Missionaries of Charity.
 Other helped by donating food, clothing, supplies, the use of buildings.
 In 1952 the city of Calcutta gave Mother Teresa a former hostel, which became a home for the dying and the destitute.
 As the Order expanded, services were also offered to orphans, abandoned children, alcoholics, the aging and street people.
 Today the congregation also includes contemplative sisters and brothers and an order of priests.

-For the next four decades Mother Teresa worked tirelessly on behalf of the poor.
-Her love knew no bounds.
-Nor did her energy, as she crisscrossed the globe pleading for support and inviting others to see the face of Jesus in the poorest of the poor.
+For the next four decades Mother Teresa worked tirelessly on behalf of the poor .
 In 1979 she was awarded the Nobel Peace Prize.
 She died on this day in 1997.